Numerical simulation of quadratic BSDEs: Numerical scheme

 For our numerical illustration, $g$ is given by

 and we set $\nu=1$, $X^1_0= X^2_0 =1$.

 Given $n$ the number of time steps in the approximation grid, we consider

-recalling \eqref{eq optim N-R}.
-We will refer to the scheme given in Definition \ref{de the scheme 2} with this set of parameters $(N,R)$ as the `adaptive truncation' scheme.
-We discuss in Section \ref{sub se alpha} below the choice of $\alpha$.
+recalling (\ref{eqoptimN-R}).
+We will refer to the scheme given in Definition~\ref{dethescheme2} with this set of parameters $(N,R)$ as the ``adaptive truncation'' scheme.
+We discuss in Section~\ref{subsealpha} below the choice of $\alpha$.

-The graph on Figure \ref{Fig 1} shows the convergence of the algorithm for time step varying from $5$ to $40$.
+The graph on Figure~\ref{Fig1} shows the convergence of the algorithm for time step varying from $5$ to $40$.
 In the simulation, we fixed $M$ to be large enough ($M=100$), so that the error in the space discretization can be neglected in the analysis.

-The expected convergence rate should be between $0.5$, that is to say the minimal rate proved in this paper, and $1$ the general optimal rate for the Euler scheme, see e.g. \cite{Gobet-Labart-07,Chassagneux-Crisan-13}.
+The expected convergence rate should be between $0.5$, that is to say the minimal rate proved in this paper, and $1$ the general optimal rate for the Euler scheme; see, for example, \cite{Gobet-Labart-07,Chassagneux-Crisan-13}.
 We found a rate $0.6$ which then seems reasonable.
 Note that all the convergence rate estimated below are also in the predicted range.

-On Figure \ref{Fig 2}, we illustrate qualitatively the importance of the truncation procedure.
+On Figure~\ref{Fig2}, we illustrate qualitatively the importance of the truncation procedure.\vadjust{\goodbreak}

-When $a=1$, we already observed that the scheme given in Definition \ref{de the scheme 2} is converging nicely.
-It appears that for this specific choice of parameters $X_0,\nu,g$ and $a$, the usual BTZ-scheme, referred to as `no truncation' scheme, is also converging.
+When $a=1$, we already observed that the scheme given in Definition~\ref{dethescheme2} is converging nicely.
+It appears that for this specific choice of\ parameters $X_0,\nu,g$ and $a$, the usual BTZ-scheme, referred to as ``no truncation'' scheme, is also converging.
 But, when $a$ becomes bigger, the usual BTZ-scheme becomes unstable.

-On Figure \ref{Fig 2}, we consider $a=3.5$.
-In this case, the behaviour of the usual BTZ-scheme is interesting.
+On Figure~\ref{Fig2}, we consider $a=3.5$.
+In this case, the behavior of the usual BTZ-scheme is interesting.
 First, let us mention that we plot a truncated error which explains the flat alignment of some points.
 This shows that the scheme is not stable.
 It manages though to be stabilised when the number of time step is big enough ($h$ small enough).
-We are not able to explain yet this behaviour.
+We are not able to explain yet this behavior.
 The detailed study of the numerical stability (or unstability) of the BTZ-scheme in the quadratic setting is outside the scope of this paper.
 These questions are left for further research.
 In the (more classical) Lipschitz case, we refer the reader to \cite{charic14}.

-We also observe that the `adaptive truncation' scheme is converging nicely, even for this large value of $a$.
+We also observe that the ``adaptive truncation'' scheme is converging nicely, even for this large value of $a$.